 Since 2014 SSLv3 is considered insecure and should be disabled.

 Note that disabling SSLv3 prevents very old browsers like Internet Explorer 6 on Windows XP from connecting.

 TLS renegotiation should be disabled too to prevent an attack based on this feature.

-connections, which in turn is injected into an instance of
+when accepting network connections, which in turn is injected into an

 ServerConnector.
 For example from jetty-https.xml:

 Note also that the SSL connector port is set directly on the ServerConnector instance.